Youngblood (comics): 2004–present

 In late 2011, it was announced that screenwriter John McLaughlin would write a revival of Youngblood with artist Jon Malin and series creator Rob Liefeld for a May 2012 release, starting with Youngblood #71, as the series reverts to its original legacy numbering.
 The series ran for 8 issues, concluding with #78 in July 2013.

 For the 25th anniversary of both Youngblood and Image Comics, in May 2017 a new ongoing series (Youngblood Volume 5) was launched, written by Chad Bowers with art by Jim Towe.
 It lasted 11 issues, a 12th issue was solicited but never published.

 In August 2019, Liefeld revealed that he has not owned the rights of Youngblood since the late 1990s, and that they are currently owned by Andrew Rev of Terrific Production LLC.

+In October 2024, it was announced Liefeld would be returning to write and illustrate a new YoungBlood series beginning in 2025.
+It was also revealed that Liefeld would reunite with Scott Mitchell Rosenberg for more YoungBlood related projects including "a Youngblood Vault Edition representing high resolution scans of the original art from the first Youngblood series in a deluxe oversized hardcover, as well as a Facsimile Edition of Youngblood #1 to mark the title’s 33rd anniversary in April 2025, both to be published by Image Comics."

+Fictional team history

+In the 1980s, American politician Alexander Graves created Youngblood as a team of genetically-enhanced superpowered humans with the intention to forge the team into his own personal weapon—Graves was later revealed to be Lucifer.

+Youngblood's members include Shaft, Badrock, Vogue, and Chapel.

 Reaction and impact

 As Youngblood #1 is the comic book that introduced Image Comics, it is ranked #19 on Comic Book Resources's 2008 chronological list of the 20 Most Significant Comics.
 According to CBR's Steven Grant, this status is derived not so much from the comic's content, but for triggering both the 1990s speculator boom and bust and the trend towards the creation of superhero universes among various publishers.
 The series, and the formation of Image itself, is credited with discouraging publishers' emphasis on their creative talent in their marketing decisions.